Build your ETF Foundation

 - Like mutual funds, ETFs pool investor’s money into broadly diversified, professionally managed “baskets” of stocks and bonds.

-- ETFs are bought and sold on an exchange, like a stock, giving investors access to markets their money throughout the trading day.
+- ETFs are bought and sold on an exchange, like a stock, giving investors access to markets and their money throughout the trading day.

 Number of ETFs and total ETF assets